 The following are Facultad courses that have been taken by CSU students in previous years.
 This list is only a subset of what is offered.
 Scheduling is not controlled by CSU IP and thus course offerings can change from year to year.
-Moreover, some Facultad courses are only offered in the fall Semester 1 when some students might not be ready or permitted to take Facultad courses.
-In rare cases, Facultad courses may already be full when CSU IP students come to enroll given that Universidad de Granada students declare their courses prior to the beginning of the Fall Semester 1.
+Moreover, some Facultad courses listed below are only offered in the fall.
+In rare cases, Facultad courses may already be full when CSU IP students come to enroll.
 Students should thus prepare a list of several acceptable Facultad courses in collaboration with their home campus advisor in order to avoid scheduling conflicts and other contingencies that might make it impossible to take a given Facultad course while in Granada.
 Preparing a grid of potential equivalencies between Facultad courses and home campus courses listing the respective course titles and descriptions of each will help advisors approve appropriate potential courses and make the filling out of the required academic planning/advisement form easier.

-Most Facultad courses are upper-division, although some may be lower-division, depending on course content, e.g. first year introductory courses, music courses, and first and second year language courses.
+Most Facultad courses are upper-division, although some may be lower-division, depending on course content, e.g., first-year introductory courses, music courses, and first- and second-year language courses.

-All Facultad courses are 3 or 4 units depending on the number of class meeting days per week.
+Most Facultad courses are 4 units (some few exceptions) depending on the number of class meeting days per week.
 The term "ECTS créditos" that appears at these sites should not be confused with the units that are granted by the CSU IP.